amezhenin/amezhenin_github.io/_posts/2016-04-19-scala-sbt-doctest.md

 tags: [scala, programming]
 published: true
 ---
-{% include JB/setup %}

 I was going to write this short note on [sbt-doctest](https://github.com/tkawachi/sbt-doctest) for a very long time.
 Python [doctest](https://docs.python.org/2/library/doctest.html)s are really handy when it comes to testing small _stateless_ function with simple input.
 They might not be that useful in huge projects, but I've found them ideal for testing algorithmic functions when I was solving different [CodeChef](https://www.codechef.com/) programming contests.

 I thought, that Scala should have similar tool and I was right.
 Installation process is trivial, just add couple of lines to `project/plugins.sbt`: